DircePineda/DircePineda/README.md

 ## Background

 Biomedical researcher with experience in molecular biology, cancer research, clinical research, and biomedical technologies.

-Currently developing computational approaches for biological and healthcare applications.

----
+Currently applying computational methods, machine learning, and data analysis to biomedical research and precision health.